Rafael Frontaura

-Rafael Frontaura (7 February 1896 in Valparaiso – 15 August 1966 in Santiago) was a Chilean actor who worked in both Chilean and Argentine cinema.
+Rafael Frontaura (7 February 1896 in Valparaíso – 15 August 1966 in Santiago) was a Chilean actor and writer who worked in both Chilean and Argentine cinema.
 He appeared in El hombre de acero (1917), Little Teacher of Workmen (1941) and Rigoberto (1945), and he also starred in the acclaimed Silver Condor-winning 1943 film Juvenilia.

+He was born to José Manuel Frontaura Arana and Filomena de la Fuente Dueñas.
+He was married to María Cristina Yañez Gumucio until his death.